Three Letters From Santiago

 “Prince Award of Asturias of the 2004 Concord of the Camino de Santiago A place of Pilgrimage and meeting between people and people who, over the centuries came as brothers.
 A human symbol of one European conscience”.

 The three weeks with you went by too swiftly, it always does.
-This time I let you go knowing you aren’t my “child” anymore, but, a remarkable woman.
+This time I let you go knowing you aren’t a “child” anymore, but, a remarkable woman.
 I know where your heart is, I know you’ll never let anyone break your generous, passionate, wild spirit.
 You are my rock.
 Thank you for holding my hand and ever so gently leading me those final kilometres.

 We are so proud of you and love you more than my inadequate words can say.
 Thank you for loving me in all my imperfect frailty.
 Sleep soundly my lovely.